defold/doc/docs/en/tutorials/war-battles.md

     * <kbd>Scroll</kbd> to zoom in and out.
     * <kbd>Alt + left mouse button</kbd> to pan around.
     * <kbd>Ctrl + left mouse button</kbd> to rotate in 3D.
-    * The menu <kbd>Scene ▸ Camera</kbd> includes tools to frame the view to the current selection and to realign the camera.
+    * The <kbd>View</kbd> menu includes tools to frame the view to the current selection and to realign the camera.

 3. The *Outline* shows the content of the file currently being edited, but in a hierarchial tree structure.
 The outline reflects the editor view and allows you to perform many operations on your items: